storybookjs/addon-measure/README.md

 ## Usage

+1. This addon requires Storybook 6.3 or later.
+Install the latest with `npx sb upgrade --prerelease`

-Install the addon:
+2. Install the addon:

 ```sh
 npm i -D @storybook/addon-measure
 ```

-Then, add `"@storybook/addon-measure"` to the addons array in your `.storybook/main.js`:
+3. Add `"@storybook/addon-measure"` to the addons array in your `.storybook/main.js`:

 ```js
 module.exports = {